radekd91/emoca/gdl_apps/EMOCA/README.md

 ```python
 python demos/test_emoca_on_video.py --input_video <path_to_your_video> --output_folder <set_your_output_path> --model_name EMOCA
 ```
 The script will extract the frames from the video, run face detection on it to extract cropped out faces.
-Then EMOCA will be run, the reconstruction renderings saved and finally
+Then EMOCA will be run, the reconstruction renderings saved and finally a reconstruction video sequence created.
+Processing long videos may take some time.

 Running the following (default parameters) will use EMOCA to reconstruct faces on a provided test video.
 ```python